ioit-aaa/ion-launcher/README.md

 - Hiding apps
 - More stuff in search
-- Under 1MB APK size (let me dream)
+- Under 2MB APK size

 ### Paid extension app
 I plan on making a paid extension app to monetize this somehow,